Currency Debasement (Pt I): Laying the Foundations

 Introduction

-These three short articles attempt to explain currency debasement to people with little or no background in economics or financial accounting.
-They demonstrate how successive governments, Central Banks and financial institutions have been continuously employing tools that debase currencies.
+These four articles attempt to explain currency debasement to people with little or no background in economics or financial accounting.
+They will allow readers to understand how successive governments, Central Banks and financial institutions have been continuously employing tools that debase currencies.

-This explanation of currency debasement is not a theory, an opinion or a viewpoint, but simply a description of facts supported by accounting principles that are more than 500 years old.
-Indeed, these three articles explain a process that has taken place hundreds of times throughout history, in many different countries and been well documented by excellent historians.
-I am currently reading a book about Thomas Gresham, who was Queen Elisabeth I’s banker in the late 16th Century – the Tudors used currency debasement to great effect to reduce government debt.
+This explanation of currency debasement is not a theory, an opinion or a viewpoint, but simply a description of facts supported by accounting principles that are centuries old.
+Indeed, these articles explain a process that has taken place hundreds of times throughout history in many different countries, and which has been well documented by excellent historians.
+I have just read a book about Thomas Gresham, who was Queen Elisabeth I’s banker in the late 16th Century – the Tudors used currency debasement to great effect to reduce their government debt.

 Economists in the finance industry rarely discuss the subject of Currency Debasement – I have seldom met one who fully comprehends the issue and its impact in shaping future economies.
-Whilst these 3 articles are based on fact, it remains an open question whether
+Whilst these 4 articles are based on fact, it remains an open question as to

-After reviewing these articles the reader will have a view on the above two questions.
-I will offer my own views in the conclusion of the third article.
+After reading these articles, you will have a view on the above two questions.
+I will offer my own views in the final article.

 What is “Currency”?